M.S. in Kinesiology, Emphasis in Exercise Physiology

 Faculty

-The Division of Kinesiology faculty prepares students as leaders and innovators in careers in the public education forum and exercise science.
+The Division of Kinesiology faculty prepare students as leaders and innovators in careers in the public education forum and exercise science.

 Masters